-Reading time: 5 min.
+Reading time: 6 min.

 Forehead Reduction Surgery: Procedure, Costs, Alternatives

-Forehead reduction surgery is a purely aesthetic procedure; there’s no medical reason you might need to have it done.
-If you do choose to have this surgery, you may also need a brow lift to smooth out the skin of the forehead, and a hair transplant to fill in any areas with sparse hair density.
+If you choose to have this surgery, you may also need a brow lift procedure or brow contouring surgery to smooth out the skin of the forehead, and a hair transplant to fill in any areas with sparse hair density.
 This helps create a more balanced appearance.

 In this article, you’ll learn:

-• How forehead reduction surgery works
+• How forehead lowering surgery works

 • The difference between hairline lowering and a hairline transplant.